Overview

 • Repeating student teaching: Students must meet with the Office of Field Placement to discuss eligibility to repeat student teaching after failing it.
 Students are only allowed to take student teaching and the affiliated seminar a total of two times.
 The college determines a student's eligibility for repeating student teaching.

-• Students in teacher education programs should be aware there are numerous processes and policies governing student teaching, all of which can be found in the current year's Student Teaching Handbook in the Student Teaching Channel found on the College of Education and Human Development tab in TUPortal.
+• Students in teacher education programs should be aware there are numerous processes and policies governing student teaching, all of which can be found in the current year's Student Teaching Handbook in the Student Teaching Channel found on the College of Education and Human Development tab in TUportal.

 Temple University Requirements